SaachiKaup/ExpenseTrackingWebsite/README.md

 # ExpenseTrackingWebsite
-Expense Tracking Website made using NextJS and Prisma ORM with a Postgresql
+Expense Tracking Website made using NextJS.
+Backend is made with Postgres using the Prisma ORM